EtienneLnr/EtienneLnr.github.io/_pages/teaching.md

 ---

 ##### Project Supervisor
 - Supervision of a group of three [ENSAE Paris](https://www.ensae.fr) MSc students for their for their [Applied Statistics Projets](https://www.ensae.fr/courses/1408-groupe-de-statistique-appliquee).
-Their work focused on *Few-Shot Learning for Time Series Classification in the Energy Domain* ([GitHub page](https://github.com/EtienneLnr/StatApp_ENSAE)).
+Their work focused on *Few-Shot Learning for Time Series Classification in the Energy Domain* ([Project page](https://github.com/EtienneLnr/StatApp_ENSAE)).
 (2025)

 ##### Teaching Assistant
   - **[ENSAE Paris](https://www.ensae.fr):**